bseltz-cohesity/scripts/python/onboardADUser/README.md

 * -d, --domain: (optional) domain of username, defaults to local
 * -i, --useApiKey: (optional) use API key for authentication
 * -pwd, --password: (optional) password or API key
-* -n, --aduser: name of AD user to onboard
+* -n, --aduser: name of AD user to onboard (repeat for multiple)
+* -l, --aduserlist: text file of AD users to onboard (one per line)
 * -a, --addomain: domain of AD user to onboard
 * -desc: --description: (optional) description for user
 * -keyname, --keyname: (optional) name for API key(default is aduser-key)